OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - [Miscellany that is good to know](#miscellany)
 - [Edit this page in Github](#edit-this-lesson)

+### Privacy reminder
+This tutorial is scoped for public data and communications only.
+If you have any questions about the suitability of these technologies for your particular project, please contact the information technology group. https://o2.ohsu.edu/information-technology-group/contact-us.cfm

 ### Gitter

 [Gitter](https://gitter.im/) is a chat platform that is linked your github account, and can be used for individuals and teams to chat/instant message.